3 Reasons Why Salespeople Fail (and How to Help Them Succeed)

 4) Keep them motivated

-Starting a new job is hard and emotionally testing at the best of times, but sales has the added pressure of immediate targets you need to hit.
+Starting a new job is hard and emotionally testing at the best of times, but salespeople have the added pressure of immediate targets you need to hit.

 If a new recruit can’t close any deals in the first few sales cycles, their motivation will inevitably take a serious hit.